IAmGrootel/IAmGrootel.github.io/_pages/index.md

 ---
 permalink: /index
-# title: "About me"
+title: ""
 ---

-Hello!
+# Hello!
 I'm Alex.

-I am experienced in **applying AI to solve real problems**.
+I am an experienced **data scientist** and **AI product manager** .

 I created **NLP** pipelines on materials data when I was at MIT, used **active learning** to design better materials at Citrine Informatics, and applied **reinforcement learning** to solve industrial control problems at Microsoft Bonsai.

 I am currently working as a **Product Manager** at **Microsoft Fabric** - Microsoft's new data platform.
-There I do Data Copilot stuff, using Large Language Models.
+There I build Data Copilots.

-I think **AI is the key technology of this century**, and while I think its super promising, unless we're thoughtful and deliberate about deploying it, we may face some considerable, and potentially existential, consequences.
+I think **AI is the key technology of this century**, and while I think its super promising, unless we're thoughtful and deliberate about deploying it I think we may face some considerable, and potentially existential, consequences.

-I particularly interested in how AI can be applied to solve problems in the real world.
 I think to apply AI in a thoughtful and deliberate way, we need more people who can work and communicate across domains.
-To facilitate this I tried to get a broad education, and have degrees in:
+I tried to get a broad education, and have degrees in:
 - MS Technology & Policy - MIT
 - MS Computer Science - MIT
 - MEng Advanced Manufacturing & Design - MIT